-That was the moment that I realized that a top performer can have a tremendous impact, and that some people simply perform much better than others at certain tasks.
+That was the moment I realized that a top performer can have a tremendous impact, and that some people simply perform much better than others at certain tasks.

 My immediate reaction was to ask, “What about the other 2,400 employees?”
 His reply was brisk and businesslike: “They can be replaced relatively easily.
 But the 100 named individuals are the ones who drive the development of the bank.”

-Another time I was part of a business delegation on an international excursion and met with the founder of a large music streaming service.
+I was part of a business delegation on an international excursion and met with the founder of a large music streaming service.
 I asked him: “You have disrupted an entire industry with your software and solution platform.
 How many of your developers would you say have made the major difference on your journey?”
-He told me that of the two thousand developers he employed, there were about fifty for whom he always made time and who he believed were truly outstanding and the real heroes driving progress and technology.
+He told me that the two thousand developers he employed, there were about fifty for whom he always made time and who he believed were truly outstanding and the real heroes driving progress and technology.